FirelyTeam/firely-terminal-pipeline/README.md

     -  description: Specify which steps in your validation workflow are expected to fail due to possible bugs in the validator(s).
 Allowed values: 'VALIDATION_CONFORMANCE_JAVA', 'VALIDATION_CONFORMANCE_DOTNET', 'VALIDATION_EXAMPLES_JAVA', 'VALIDATION_EXAMPLES_DOTNET'
     -  required: false

+## Known Issues
+- PATH_TO_EXAMPLES is currently not supported in combination with DOTNET_VALIDATION_ENABLED.
+The .NET part will currently ignore examples.
+- All folders in PATH_TO_CONFORMANCE_RESOURCES are currently validated individually in the Java validator.
+Each folders therefore is validated in it's own context with no access to the other folders